mareklangiewicz/DepsKt/README.md

 #### Notes
-- It's a statically checked Kotlin code, so we should have full IDE support - but current Android Studio can get confused from time to time :)
+- It's a statically checked Kotlin code, so we should have full IDE support
 - If you don't want to use it all, you can still just bookmark one file [github:deps.kt](https://github.com/langara/deps.kt/blob/master/buildSrc/src/main/java/deps.kt) to quickly check current versions of popular libraries
     - I'll try to keep it all updated and to check if they work nicely together - at least in some of my own projects.
 - The idea of using `buildSrc` has been taken from this caster.io lesson: [Using Kotlin and buildSrc for build.gradle Autocomplete in Android Studio](https://caster.io/lessons/gradle-dependency-management-using-kotlin-and-buildsrc-for-buildgradle-autocomplete-in-android-studio?autoplay=true)